Search

 Thus, we should not be surprised to find Louie and Sam's definition of privacy—”the right to be let alone”—coded into the EU's General Data Protection Regulation (GDPR), which was written in 2016, became enforceable in 2018, and is aimed straight at the tracking-based advertising business that pays for much (probably most) of the “blighting influence” we suffer on the web today—and on our phone apps as well.

 Today, the story we're telling about our right to privacy is mostly about privacy laws (such as the GDPR and California's AB 375) and their effects—especially on companies that need to comply.
 It's an interesting story, but one that distracts us away from work that needs to be done.
-So, frankly, does wondering if privacy is a right.

-What matters is that the right thing to do is work is on tech that gives each of us ways to guard our private spaces and signal to others what's okay and what's not okay.
-Everything else is secondary.
+The work we need to do most is on tech that gives each of us ways to guard our private spaces and signal to others what's okay and what's not okay.

+Privacy as a right is a necessary concern of lawmakers and regulators.
+But for hackers, the job is making privacy real in the online world.
+Laws alone won't do that job.